-Moreover, on November 8, 2017, the Board of Directors unanimously elected to co-opt Mr. Fabrizio Saccomanni as a non-executive Director with a mandate until the Annual General Meeting of 2018 to approve the 2017 financial statements, at which time Mr. Fabrizio Saccomanni and the full board will stand for election.
+On November 8, 2017, the Board of Directors unanimously elected to co-opt Mr. Fabrizio Saccomanni as a non-executive Director with a mandate until the Annual General Meeting of 2018 to approve the 2017 financial statements, at which time Mr. Fabrizio Saccomanni and the full hoard will stand for election